kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 - Industrial Control Networks:
- : Industrial control networks are the interconnection of equipment used for the operation, control or monitoring of machines in the industral environment.
-It involves a different level of communication - between fieldbus devices, digital controllers and software applications
+ : Industrial control networks are the interconnection of equipment used for the operation, control, or monitoring of machines in the industrial environment.
+It involves a different level of communication - between fieldbus devices, digital controllers, and software applications

 - Human Machine Interface (HMI):